bryanbharper/philectrosophy/src/Server/public/blog.posts/intro-to-fp.md

+# Tips For Learning FP with F#

 ## Intro
+There are plenty of great resources for learning FP and F#.
+I have no intention of throwing my hat in the ring.
+However, there were a few hurdles that I struggled with when I first learned FP, and I've seen my colleagues struggle with many of the same things.
+So, consider this post a supplement to more comprehensive FP learning resources.
+(If you're looking for such an resource, I highly recommend [F# for Fun and Profit](https://fsharpforfunandprofit.com/))

-This post is intended to be a practical guide to the essential concepts of functional programming necessary to get up and running.
+[comment]: <> (This post is intended to be a practical guide to the essential concepts of functional programming necessary to get up and running.
 In particular, it is directed at experienced developers from an objected-oriented or imperative background.
 However, it should also be useful to beginner programmers.
-I won't go into much theory or advanced concepts (though those are cool and useful).
-My goal is simply to reduce the frustration that often comes from learning a new way of solving problems.
+I won't go into much theory or advanced concepts &#40;though those are cool and useful&#41;.
+My goal is simply to reduce the frustration that often comes from learning a new way of solving problems.)

-I'll be using F# and C# for my examples, but the ideas should translate to other languages, with only syntactic or presentational differences.
+[comment]: <> (I'll be using F# and C# for my examples, but the ideas should translate to other languages, with only syntactic or presentational differences. )

 ## Beginner's Mind
 When I started learning FP, I really struggled.
-I'd been doing imperative and OO style for years, and I kept trying to apply the same ways of thinking and solving problems to FP.
+I'd been doing imperative and OO style for years, and I kept trying to apply the same ways of thinking to FP.
 It's human nature to hold on to the strategies that have worked for us in the past.
 It's like the old adage:

 > When you're holding a hammer, everything looks like a nail.